 A photograph of a young Senegalese student reading the latest issue of the Situationist magazine accompanies the visitor to Dakar.
-One of the works especially conceived for this exhibition is Juste un Mouvement, the first stage of a ‘film in the making’.
+One of the works especially conceived for this exhibition is Juste un mouvement, the first stage of a ‘film in the making’.
 The formula is Jean-Luc Godard’s, and unpacks La Chinoise.
-In this 1967 film the same young student, Omar Blondin Diop, played his own role of Maoist revolutionary.
+In this 1967 film the same young student, Omar Blondin Diop, played himself, a Maoist revolutionary.
 Meessen takes Godard’s fiction to witness and asks whether this scenario didn’t become reality in Dakar, in 1971.
 That year, members of the group of the ‘Arsonists’ (Incendiaires), were sentenced for an attempt to attack the presidential convoy of the Senegalese President Léopold Sédar Senghor and his childhood friend, the French president Georges Pompidou.

 Musée national d’art moderne, Centre Pompidou, Paris 28/03 – 28/05/2018